Are you in the right place?

 arrow

 Yes.
-Lift emergency telephones that rely on analogue lines may stop functioning reliably once those lines are withdrawn or converted to digital services without proper compatibility measures.
+Lift emergency telephones that rely on analogue lines may stop functioning reliably once those lines are withdrawn or converted to digital services without proper compatibility measures, often without any visible warning.

 Why is fibre less resilient during a power cut?